emmanueluche/dune_imperium_uprising_4/Manual.md

 **C2.** Shuffl e the four additional Imperium cards into your Imperium Deck.

+**D.** A player has the option to choose Shaddam Corrino IV as their Leader.
+(Though this is not required.)

-## Taking Contracts (Page 16)
+### TAKING CONTRACTS (Page 16)

 When playing without the CHOAM Module, the contract icon means that you simply gain 2 Solari, as indicated on the board.
 But when playing with the CHOAM Module, this icon means that you take one of the two face-up contracts on the board and place it in your supply.
-When you take one, replace it with another contract from the bank, ﬂ ipped face up.
+When you take one, replace it with another contract from the bank, ﬂipped face up.
 (If all contracts have been taken by players, the icon reverts to giving you 2 Solari.)

-### 20 Contract Tokens (Page 16)
+### COMPLETING CONTRACTS (Page 16)

-Used only with the RISE OF IX expansion see below

-**D** A player has the option to choose Shaddam Corrino IV as their Leader.
-(Though this is not required.)

-10 Contract tokens 10 Contract tokens with contrasting backs

-COMPLETING CONTRACTS A contract represents your promise to fulﬁ ll a service for the CHOAM Corporation.
+A contract represents your promise to fulﬁll a service for the CHOAM Corporation.
 Only when you have made good on that promise will you receive a "payment."

-- Most contracts name a speciﬁ c board space, and are completed by sending an Agent to that space.
+- Most contracts name a speciﬁc board space, and are completed by sending an Agent to that space.

 - A Harvest contract is completed by sending an Agent to a Maker board space and gaining the amount of spice shown during that turn (in total, including from sources other than the space itself).